 There is homework for every class.
 Homework will NOT be graded.
-We will go over the previous homework at the start of each class and you can go over it with the TAs in study sessions.
+We will go over the previous homework at the start of each class.

-We do not have official CETL workshops, but the TAs hold regular study sessions.
-Many students find these VERY HELPFUL.
-Time and place are listed above.
+We do not have official CETL workshops, but the TAs will hold regular informal workshops.
+Many students find these workshops VERY HELPFUL.
+Time and place TBA.